Tell us about your poetry collection m/ /otherland.

-Tell me about the poem ‘Make-up Lessons’, which I assume talks about your mother.
-The figure of the mother has such a prominent role in the Latin American tradition, what were you trying to achieve in that poem?
+Tell me about the poem ‘Make-up Lessons’, which I assume talks about your mother …

-Make-up in particular has a special kind of context in our family as it was a way of surviving.
-When my parents were very young in Mexico and my father was studying a master’s degree and wasn’t able to work, we really got by by my mum’s selling make-up.
-She used to be one of those Avon ladies—I think she was technically with Mary Kay, but one of those global makeup companies.
+Make-up in particular has a special context in our family because it was a way of surviving.
+When my parents were very young and my father was studying a master’s degree and wasn’t able to work, my mum sold make-up t get us by.
+She used to be one of those Avon ladies—I think she was technically with Mary Kay, but it one of those global make-up companies.
 In a way, make-up was pretty much a survival tool.

 For me, particularly as a Mexican person, I never saw myself reflected in masculinity.
-My gender expression is at it’s very core is a celebration of all the strength and resilience that Mexican femininity in particular taught me, not only through to my mum, but through my grandmother and through my aunties, and through my cousins.
-I only really resonated with that sort of feminine strength and feminine celebration.
+My gender expression is at it’s very core a celebration of all the strength and resilience that Mexican femininity in particular taught me, not only through my mum, but through my grandmother, my aunties and my cousins.
+I only resonated with that sort of feminine strength and feminine celebration.

-For people outside of Mexico, they sort of understand that the paintings are queer, but the full symbolism is only understood through a Mexican lens.
-That’s kind of what I was attempting to achieve here, with that constant, ay mijo, which is a very Mexican-mum thing to say.
-People outside of Mexico might be able to understand it, but its significance in exploring and expanding what femininity brings, even though it is still a gendered term, adds a new layer to that kind of symbolism.
+People outside Mexico sort of understand the paintings are queer, but the full symbolism is only understood through a Mexican lens.
+That’s kind of what I was attempting to achieve in this poem, with that constant ay mijo which is a very Mexican mum thing to say.
+People outside of Mexico might be able to understand it but its significance in exploring and expanding what femininity brings, even though it is still a gendered term, adds a new layer to that kind of symbolism.

-Frida Kahlo seems to play an important role in your writing and there also seems to be a lot of influence from the visual arts …
+Frida Kahlo seems to play an important role in your writing …

-The visual aspect of my poems is also grounded within the Mexican and Latin American narratives.
+The visual aspect of my poems is also grounded within Mexican and Latin American narratives.
 Both narratives are very visual, we use a lot of bright, colourful dresses—and our art is vibrant, even music has its own kind of visual vibrancy.
-In a way, I was hoping to translate some of those elements across.
+In a way, I was hoping to translate some of those.
 It was a very purposeful way of using visual language and putting it onto onto paper.

 What has your medical practice taught you about poetry?

-What writing in that context gave me was almost a sense of stillness and silence within a very chaotic, busy space.
+Writing in that context gave me a sense of stillness and silence within a very chaotic space.
 The other thing that writing in that particular context did was charging it with emotional heaviness.
-If you’re looking after patients, particularly in the middle of the night, when you might be literally the only person that’s looking after them, you leave that interaction with a lot of feelings around things.
-I think that helped me move those feelings over to poetry and put me into a bit more of a reflective state.
+If you’re looking after patients, particularly in the middle of the night, when you might be literally the only person that’s looking after them, you leave those interaction with a lot of feelings.
+Poetry helped me move those feelings and put me into a bit more of a reflective state.

 What does it mean to you to be Latinx living Australia?

-I remember when we first arrived, I told the teachers at high school that I wanted to study medicine and they were like ‘okay, sure thing, keep on trying’.
+I remember when we first arrived, I told the high school teachers I wanted to study medicine and they were like ‘okay, sure thing.
+Keep on trying’.
 There was this kind of sense that you probably wouldn’t be able to do it.
-Similarly, when I engaged with literature, not only in university and high school, there was also a sense that the space wasn’t for me.
-The typical kind of literature that we explore in those settings is very white, it’s that Western, English speaking kind of literature.
-I felt really removed from a lot of wonderful art and wonderful literature and poetry that happens in Latin America.
+Similarly, when I engaged with literature in high school and university there was also a sense that the space wasn’t for me.
+The kind of literature we explore in those settings is very white, it’s that Western kind of literature.
+I felt removed from a lot of the wonderful art, literature and poetry that happens in Latin America.

-This particular poetry collection was reconciling all of those elements and replacing that sense of shame with pride; particularly when back home there’s still so much violence and inequality.
+This particular poetry collection, m//otherland, was reconciling all of those elements and replacing that sense of shame with pride; particularly when back home there’s still so much violence and inequality.
 It’s hard to feel proud within that context.

-When you come from a place like Mexico and the violence is up front, you have to learn to love and to be proud, acknowledge what is fair.
-It gives you a very clear and different perspective.
-That also means that surviving in itself is a source of pride, there are so many ways, so many different barriers along the way that could have stopped us.
+When you come from a place like Mexico, where the violence is up front, you have to learn to love and to be proud, acknowledge what is fair.
+It gives you a very clear perspective.
+It also means that surviving in itself is a source of pride, there are so many ways, so many different barriers along the way that could have stopped us.
 I suppose this is a very roundabout way of saying that being Latinx is Australia brings a lot of joy.
-It’s taught me so much resilience, and being able to love more, not only my country but my culture and everything that it brings in a profound way.
+It’s taught me so much resilience, being able to love more, not only my country but my culture and everything that it brings in a profound way.

 Do you think that in Australia Latin American communities are still been portrayed through the US television lens?